karenyxwang/Covid_Tweets_Impact/README.md

 # Covid_Tweets_Impact

-This project uses the Coronavirus (COVID-19) Tweets dataset from [Kaggle] (https://www.kaggle.com/smid80/coronavirus-covid19-tweets#2020-03-12%20Coronavirus%20Tweets.CSV), which includes all Tweets globally using hashtags associated with Coronavirus in March and April 2020.
+This project uses the Coronavirus (COVID-19) Tweets dataset from [Kaggle](https://www.kaggle.com/smid80/coronavirus-covid19-tweets), which includes all Tweets globally using hashtags associated with Coronavirus in March and April 2020.
 The goal of this project is to gain a better understanding of the characteristics and patterns of these Tweets as well as to build and optimize a machine learning model that predicts the influence, i.e. the number of retweets, of Tweets.

 **Dataset Preparation.ipynb cleans and prepares the three datasets for analysis and modeling.**